How Frequently do I Need to Log my Nutrition For the Expenditure Algorithm and Weekly Coaching Updates?

 In essence, MacroFactor needs to know the way in which your energy intake is influencing your weight.
 If you keep logging your weight, but you don’t log your food frequently enough, MacroFactor knows how your weight is changing, but it doesn’t know about the energy intake that’s causing the observed change in weight.
 So, your expenditure calculation will pause (its status will change from “updating” to “holding”) until you start logging your nutrition consistently enough again.

-If you’ve read the companion article about how frequently you need to log your weight, you might be wondering why you need to log your nutrition (basically) every day, but you only need to log your weight at least once per week.
-The answer is simple: we can reasonably estimate missing weight data (using linear interpolation), and those estimates will be close enough to reality for the expenditure algorithm to perform well.
-However, the same can’t be said for missing nutrition data.
+If you’ve read the companion article about how frequently you need to log your weight, you might be wondering why you need to log your nutrition at least 4 days per week, but you only need to log your weight at least once per week.
+The answer is simple: we can reasonably estimate missing weight data (using linear interpolation), and those estimates will be close enough to reality for the expenditure algorithm to perform well, even if you log your weight quite infrequently.
+However, we can’t estimate missing nutrition data with the same level of accuracy, meaning you need to log your nutrition data more frequently for the algorithm to perform well

 Of note, if your expenditure estimate pauses, that’s not necessarily a bad thing.
 If you don’t log your nutrition intake for a while, it’s unlikely that your body’s energy expenditure will have radically changed during the stretch of time you weren’t consistently logging your nutrition.
 So, pausing updates ensures that when you do start logging consistently again, MacroFactor’s estimate of your energy needs will still be fairly close to reality.
 Continuous updates in the absence of data that’s consistent enough for accurate updates would just increase the error of your expenditure calculation and coaching updates, with no meaningful upside.